Quick answer

 Boomi

-Boomi (formerly Dell Boomi) is a long-standing iPaaS leader known for connecting hybrid and legacy environments.
-It provides a comprehensive platform with multiple modules for integration, API management, B2B/EDI exchanges, workflow automation (“Flow”), and master data management.
+Boomi is a long-standing iPaaS known for connecting hybrid and legacy environments.
+Since 2026 it markets itself as a data activation company, with integration, API management, B2B and EDI, workflow automation and master data management in one platform.

 HQ: